VivianDQ/SGD-TS/README.md

 tar zxvf Webscope_R6A.tgz
 ```

-- To get the results in the paper, run the following command inside ``code`` folder:
+- To get the results in the paper, run the following command:

 ```
 python3 yahoo.py